Previous Incense & Resins Magic Oils Essential Oils Seeds Herbs & Resins Main Contact Next

 Old Field Goldenrod

 This magic herb has various connections with money and divination.
 In English folklore, the flowers of a goldenrod held in the hand were thought to point to springs as well as buried treasure.
 Some consider a goldenrod bouquet to help in divination, apparently because of the sunny color of the flowers, which act as an illumination (much as with this plant's use as a dowsing rod).
 Despite the yellow blooms, goldenrod is typically considered a Venus herb, probably because its medicinal use has often been for healing wounds (it contains a lot of tannin) and Venus is associated with the skin.
 Venus also has monetary connections, which along with the color, explains its use for finding or drawing wealth; some put a few dried blooms in their wallet to draw money, for instance.
-It is good for drying (the Navajo burned this plant as a ceremonial incense, and I'm thinking at least part of the reason was because the flowers maintain their yellow color) and makes a nice cut flower , especially for harvest celebrations (marking the wealth of the contract between humans and the land).
+It is good for drying (the Navajo burned this plant as a ceremonial incense, perhaps in part because the flowers maintain their yellow color) and makes a nice cut flower , especially for harvest celebrations (marking the wealth of the contract between humans and the land).
 Dried flowers are good in wreaths or as a component in incense for prosperity (combine 1:1 with benzoin).
 The just-opened flowers make a clear yellow dye on wool; the whole plant makes an olive or mustard dye on wool.
 Consider this dye for magical items involved in prosperity spells.
 Goldenrod signifies encouragement and good fortune in the language of flowers.

 The short stature of this native goldenrod means you can collect the flowers without having to deal with the typically large growth of other goldenrods.
 Old field goldenrod works well in cottage gardens, rock gardens, and as a groundcover for dry areas.
 The foliage is more silvery than most goldenrods, which means it's a nice companion for blue or purple flowers.
 Goldenrod does NOT cause hay fever.
-It is also known as gray, prairie, grayleaf, grray-leaved, dwarf, field, and dyersweed goldenrod, also as woundwort and coyote plant.
+It is also known as gray, prairie, grayleaf, gray-leaved, dwarf, field, and dyersweed goldenrod, also as woundwort and coyote plant.

 How to grow Old Field Goldenrod